Spherical Tropicalization: Abstract

 \section{Abstract}

-We extend tropicalization of subvarieties of algebraic tori over a trivially valued algebraically closed field to subvarieties of spherical homogeneous spaces.
-We show the existence of tropical compactifications in a general setting.
-Given a tropical compactification of a closed subvariety of a spherical homogeneous space, we show that the support of the colored fan of the ambient spherical variety agrees with the tropicalization of the closed subvariety.
-We provide examples of tropicalization of subvarieties of $\gln$, $\sln$, and $\pgln$.
+We extend tropicalization and tropical compactification of subvarieties of algebraic tori to subvarieties of spherical homogeneous spaces.
+Given a tropical compactification of a subvariety, we show that the support of the colored fan of the ambient spherical variety agrees with the tropicalization of the subvariety.
+The proof is based on our equivariant version of the flattening by blow-up theorem.
+We provide many examples.